 These appointed individuals qualify as fiduciaries and must adhere to the following responsibilities:

-- Act with the sole onus of providing benefits for and acting in the best interest of plan participants (i.e., covered persons).
+- Providing benefits for and acting in the best interest of plan participants (i.e., covered persons).

 - Following the tenets and provisions of the company's self-funded plan, as outlined in its core plan documents.